tylerneylon/small_notes/newport_book/newport_book.md

 There are many factors that contribute to career happiness.
 Here are few important ones that Cal doesn't talk much about:

-* The positive impact on the world of your work.
+* Positive impact on the world.
 * Work-life balance.
 * Compensation.
 * Good relationships with your colleagues.